alifwahid/alifwahid.github.io/_posts/2018-10-14-when-film-was-measured-in-feet.md

 minute" (substitute an appropriate value for X).
 But I do see the advertising appeal of the former claim, however misleading it happens to be.

-Anyway, this line of thought was triggered by a phrase in the Forward of Jacob Bronowski's book *The Ascent of Man* (1973), which accompanied the eponymous BBC documentary.
+Anyway, this line of thought was triggered by a phrase in the Foreword of Jacob Bronowski's book *The Ascent of Man* (1973), which accompanied the eponymous BBC documentary.
 It also got me thinking about my favourite documentaries, all of which were shot in the 1970s when film was measured in feet.
-The first is indeed [*The Ascent of Man*][bronowski], followed by [*Connections*][burke] (1978) and then [*Cosmos*][sagan] (which first aired in 1980, but was shot earlier in 1979).
+The first was indeed [*The Ascent of Man*][bronowski], followed by [*Connections*][burke] (1978) and then [*Cosmos*][sagan] (which first aired in 1980, but was shot earlier in 1979).
 These three remain unequalled to this day, in my opinion.
 No